nadar/crawler/README.md

 + Job: The job contains the url logic for the next "CURL"/Download Job
 + Parsers: The parsers will take the job informations in combination with the RequestResponse in order to generate a JobResult
 + JobResult: The Job result represents the result from a Parser.
-+ QueueItem: The queue item is extract from the job and is only used to store those informations with use of RuntimeStackInterface
++ QueueItem: The queue item is extract from the job and is only used to store those informations with use of StorageInterface

 Crawler -> Job -> RequestResponse -> Parser -> JobResult -> Result